 Covid-19 Update – Level 1

-The Auckland region joined the rest of New Zealand at Alert Level 1 at 11:59pm on Thursday 8th October.
+The Auckland Region joined the rest of New Zealand at Alert Level 1 at 11:59pm on Monday 22nd February 2021.

 At Alert Level 1, everyone can return without restriction to work, school, sports and domestic travel, and you can get together with as many people as you want to farewell a loved one at a funeral.